0xhebi/BND-Recruitment-2021-CTF-Web-Security/System-Dashboard/Writeup.md

 <p>But I didn't get the flag unfortunately :(<br>
 <img src="https://github.com/DejanJS/BND-Recruitment-2021-CTF-Web-Security/blob/main/System-Dashboard/screenshots/noflag.png">

-I had to take a look at the template of the page, and check if there is any rendering data logic there.
-And it looks like it was typical Jinja template.
+I had to take a look at the template of the page and check if there is any rendering data logic there.
+And it looks like it was a typical Jinja template.

 ```html
 <!doctype html>